goquantra/introduction-to-machine-learning-for-trading/README.md

 ## About the course
 [(Back to top)](#table-of-contents)

-This is a basic level course that helps you in getting started with using Machine Learning for trading.
-Highlights of the course includes Supervised, Unsupervised and Reinforcement Machine Learning, algorithms such as Linear regression, Logistic regression, K - Nearest Neighbor, Artificial Neural Networks, Random Forest, and Support Vector Machine, application in trading.
-Also learn to backtest a trading strategy on S&amp;P500 using Support Vector Classifier Algorithm in Python
+This is a basic level course that will help you in using Machine Learning for trading.
+Highlights of the course include Supervised, Unsupervised and Reinforcement Learning algorithms.
+We also covers concepts on Linear regression, Logistic regression, K - Nearest Neighbor, Artificial Neural Networks, Random Forest, and Support Vector Machines, and their applications in trading.
+Also learn how to backtest a trading strategy on S&amp;P500 using Support Vector Classifier Algorithm in Python

 #### What do I learn in this course
 -   Basics of Machine Learning